wordtreefoundation/books/pseudo_biblical/The Late War - Gilbert Hunt - 1819.md

 6 And as their deeds were evil , they began in the dead of the night , when the howlings of the wild wolf are heard from afar , and the steady roar of distant waterfalls , catches the ear of the drowsy centinel.

-7 Lo ! it was a night dark and gloomy ; and the very clouds of heaven wept for the folly of man.
+7 Lo ! it was a night dark and gloomy ; and the very clouds of heaven wept for the folly of man.*

+* It was a rainy night.

 8 Quickly did the weapons of murder disturb and trouble the general silence.